Diary of my voyage to South Australia

 Thursday 23 May 1912

-Arose at 6:00 and went to have my first bath on the ship.
+Arose at 6:00 and had my first bath on the ship.
 It was a salt water one.
 When I went up on deck, the sea was very calm and it had turned out a very warm day.
 We had left Naples, having been timed to depart at 12 midnight.
 We passed into the Straits of Messina with very beautiful scenery on both sides of the water.
 Up to 12 noon we had gone 167 miles.
 We got a good view of Mount Etna with snow on the top at 1:45.
 The ship received a wireless to say that the Thames Lightermen had come out on strike.
 Sailing down the coast of Italy, we passed the island of Tromboli and we saw the volcano of that name smoking a little.
 I also saw a shark.
 We had a general meeting yesterday of all the passengers to select a committee for the purpose of forming sports and entertainments.
 We picked about 7 men, one of every nation; English, Scotch, Irish, German, Italian, Canadian and a Dane, so you see what kind of passengers there were on board this ship.

 Friday 24 May 1912